jaxxstorm/leebriggs.co.uk/_posts/2023-08-17-structuring-iac.md

 ```

 Hopefully this is fairly self explanatory, you've got your application and mechanisms for local development with a `Dockerfile` and `Makefile`, and we can put our Pulumi code in a `deploy/` directory.

+## Encapsulation Repo

+Finally, let's take a look at an example encapsulation repo.
+These repos can be quite complex, so as an example, take a look at this Pulumi package which encapsulates some level compute [here](https://github.com/lbrlabs/pulumi-lbrlabs-eks).

 # Conclusion